TheYogMehta/CryptNode/docs/WEBSOCKET_PROTOCOL.md

 #### `AUTH` (Client → Server)

-**Purpose**: Authenticate with the relay server using Google ID token or session token.
+**Purpose**: Authenticate with the relay server using Google ID token or HMAC session token, and register the device's public key.

 **Request**: